Stuart Martin MBE

 Dr Chris Swinburn

-I have become involved with Madagascar through my neighbour and friend Jim O’Brien who in 2001 needed someone to train with cycling around the Somerset lanes in order to go on a Lepra bike ride to Madagascar.
-In the end I went with him where I met his brother Pat and Bruce Ellis – both also TASC trustees.
-During this, and indeed a subsequent trip in 2006, the people of Madagascar made a deep impression through their kindness and warmth of spirit in the face of very considerable poverty.
+I worked as a Consultant Physician in Taunton with the specialty interest of respiratory medicine.
+I became involved with Madagascar through my neighbour and friend Jim O’Brien who in 2001 needed someone to train with cycling around the Somerset lanes in order to go on a Lepra bike ride to Madagascar.
+In the end I went with him where I met his brother Pat, Stuart Martin and Bruce Ellis, all now founder members and trustees of TASC.
+During this, and subsequent trips, the people of Madagascar made a deep impression through their kindness and warmth of spirit in the face of very considerable poverty.

-As a respiratory physician it was particularly interesting for me to have been involved with the creation and construction of the TB hospital at Tanjomoha which we were able to finance following a successful bid to the Irish Missionary Fund.
-This (by Malagasy standards) is a modern and comfortable facility, very necessary for the treatment of TB, and has replaced what can only be described as chicken shacks in the woods.
+As a respiratory physician it was particularly interesting for me to have been involved with the creation and construction of the TB hospital at Tanjomoha which we were able to finance.
+This (by Malagasy standards) is a modern and comfortable facility, very effective at treating TB, and has replaced what can only be described as chicken shacks in the woods.

 Dr Jim O’Brien